How to Write and Update Your Employee Handbook For 2021 + Templates

 15. Legal Clarifications

 If your company has ‘unwritten or ‘assumed’ policies, you are on thin legal ground.
 They aren’t policies in a legal sense and won’t be defensible.
-This will undermine the integrity of your entire employee handbook.
+This will undermine the integrity of your handbook.
 Is there ambiguous language?
 Or implied circumstances?
-If so, you are opening the door to interpretation.
-Interpretation can go a million different ways.
-Take the time to review your employee handbook for ambiguous language.
-Update it to clarify your position.
+If so, you are opening the door to interpretation because it can go a million different ways.
+Therefore, the time to review your employee handbook for ambiguous language.
 Leave no stone unturned (or unedited).
 When employees have a leveraging point, there is room for dispute.

 16. Equal Policies

 Your employee handbook should contain equitable policies.
 Specifically, those that define interactions between management, employees, and company.
 Make sure your policies are equitable and, just as importantly, that everyone follows them.
 Indeed, if a manager shows favoritism it undermines the handbook.

 17. Cloud Access

 Are you taking advantage of cloud access for your employee handbook?
 If not, this is a perfect time to start.
 Cloud-based staff handbooks are easy to access, and available with any mobile device.
 Plus, you can update them in real time as needed.
 It doesn’t get better than that.
 In addition, you won’t need to reprint your handbook or hand out additional sections.

 Your employees should always be able to review updated job roles.
 Each job role should include responsibilities and expectations.
 In a cloud-based system, you can give access as needed.
 That way, only employees with that role can see them.